In bipartisan trend, Washington state advances bill to abolish death penalty

 "We have been taught, no exceptions, to take care of our brothers and sisters from conception to natural death," he said, citing his Catholic faith.
 "All people deserve to live, [from] the most innocent among us to the most guilty among us."

-Miloscia's religious argument concluded an emotional capital punishment debate on the floor of the Washington Senate that led to five Republicans crossing the aisle and supporting the end of the death penalty in the state of Washington.
+Miloscia's religious argument concluded an emotional capital punishment debate on the floor of the Washington Senate that led to five Republicans crossing the aisle and supporting the end of the death penalty in the state.
 It passed with a 26-22 vote, and was passed to the Statehouse.

 Republican members of the Senate who backed the bill cited their religious views, fiscal inefficiencies of the death penalty, the unequal application of the law and the recent rash of exonerations nationwide as reasons for their support.